Arsenal - Chelsea player ratings: Marks out of 10, analysis

 Emile Smith Rowe: 8 – Thrown in at the deep end and the 20-year-old did not let Arteta down.
 Whatever he did he did it well and added much-needed creativity in central areas.
 Promising for the future, and a great outing when you consider how little he has played.

 Bukayo Saka: 9 – Majestic display.
 Scored a goal (which was probably a cross).
-Won a penalty kick.
-Did his defensive work on the right.
+Did his defensive work well.
 Never stopped running.
 He has been a constant positive throughout all of the negativity at Arsenal this season.
+What a display, even if he didn’t mean the goal…

 Alexandre Lacazette: 7 – Slotted home his penalty kick well and should have lobbed Mendy late on to make it 4-0.
 Led the line well as an experienced head.